vinc/chronolog/README.md

     Day:            9.50 hours
     > quit

-Run chronolog one command at a time:
+Or run chronolog one command at a time:

-    $ chronolog work.log start
+    $ chronolog work.log started 30 minutes ago

-Another example (half an hour later):
+    Started session at 2018-09-28 10:00:00 +0200

     $ chronolog work.log print
     Time logged for 2018-09-28